#1 David Sharpe, EBV-Syracuse University Graduate

 #29 Daisy Jones-Brown, V-WISE graduate

 Daisy Jones-Brown is an Air Force veteran and small business owner.
 She is the owner at Born Beautiful, LLC, which creates and provides beautifully crafted, natural hair and body care products that are cost effective but still full of fair-trade, organic, unrefined raw ingredients customized for kinky, coily, wavy hair and for skin.
 Her products help your hair and body look healthy and make you feel beautiful.
-You can learn more about her business at bornbeautiful2.com.
+Learn more about Born Beautiful.

 “…Feeling ignored by most mass retailers after years of searching for products for my kinky and dry hair, I took matters into my own hands and started creating my own hair care products using simple, natural ingredients.
 Seeing a much bigger problem for women of color, I knew I could help other women on their natural hair journey, especially those whose texture is just as kinky and coily as mine.” — Daisy Jones-Brown